yhesper/books/README.md

 ### The Empire of Effects: Industrial Light and Magic and the Rendering of Realism
 > A new book by Prof. Julie Turnock.
 It's gonna come out later this summer, hopefully I'll finish reading Plastic Reaslity by then.

+### The Practice of Light
+> Rendering is like Rembrandt.

 ### Nabokov's Favorite Word Is Mauve
 > And Nabokov is my favorite writer.

-### The Practice of Light
-> Rendering is like Rembrandt.
+Great read to grasp a sense of what digital humanities is all about, but too bad the author discuss too little Nabokov!

+### Close Reading with Computers: Textual Scholarship, Computational Formalism, and David Mitchell's Cloud Atlas
+> I am starting to feel like my literary taste has been approved by digital humanity scholars :-)
+> However, as I am not a humanities scholar, this book is a bit too formal and difficult for me, and I am not sure how much of this book I will be able to understand and absorb.